nathan-cool/Tracker/README.md

 - As a user, I want to easily input my daily expenses, so I can keep accurate track of my spending.
 - As a user, I want to view a summary of my expenses, so I can understand my financial habits.
 - As a user, I want to set a budget, so I can manage my spending against my financial goals.
+- As a user, I want the application to store my budget persistently, so I don't have to set it every time I use the application.
+- As a user, I want to see my total expenses calculated automatically, so I can quickly gauge my overall spending without manual calculations.

 ## Features

 - __F1 Expense Details__

-- Users can input descriptions, amounts, and dates for their expenses.
+  &#9672; Users can input descriptions, amounts, and dates for their expenses.
 Dates can be entered in the DD-MM-YYYY format or using 't' for the current date.

 ![image](https://github.com/nathan-cool/Tracker/assets/127421398/dc7a854e-c327-4a5e-8c9f-8b873f7f2d4f)

 - __F2 Categorisation__

-- Expenses can be categorized into predefined categories like Housing, Transportation, Food, Utilities, and Miscellaneous, allowing for better organization and analysis.
+  &#9672; Expenses can be categorized into predefined categories like Housing, Transportation, Food, Utilities, and Miscellaneous, allowing for better organization and analysis.

 ![image](https://github.com/nathan-cool/Tracker/assets/127421398/15d0d7ec-654d-449a-9fb4-0457eccdef15)

 - __F3 Google Sheets Integration__

-- The application seamlessly integrates with Google Sheets, automatically appending new expenses to a specified worksheet for centralized data storage and easy access.
+  &#9672; The application seamlessly integrates with Google Sheets, automatically appending new expenses to a specified worksheet for centralized data storage and easy access.

 ![image](https://github.com/nathan-cool/Tracker/assets/127421398/7e5330b9-dd73-459e-9b80-580de1527cf3)

 - __F4 budget Management__

-- Users can set a budget and receive visual feedback on their spending status (within budget, at budget limit, or exceeding budget) to make informed financial decisions.
+  &#9672; Users can set a budget and receive visual feedback on their spending status (within budget, at budget limit, or exceeding budget) to make informed financial decisions.

 ![image](https://github.com/nathan-cool/Tracker/assets/127421398/b2f23e65-4dbe-4a86-a760-2acd8aad19b3)

 - __F5 User-Friendly Interface__

--  The application features a clear and intuitive user interface with simple prompts and error messages to guide users through expense recording and management.
+  &#9672; The application features a clear and intuitive user interface with simple prompts and error messages to guide users through expense recording and management.

 ![image](https://github.com/nathan-cool/Tracker/assets/127421398/da0faf24-c018-43a7-917f-0514a7380d63)

 - __Data Persistence__

-- By utilizing Google Sheets, the application ensures that all expense records are saved and can be easily retrieved for review and analysis.
+  &#9672; By utilizing Google Sheets, the application ensures that all expense records are saved and can be easily retrieved for review and analysis.

 ## Future Enhancements